techidaily/site-article-posts/source/_posts/new-digital-dazzle-tools-to-brighten-online-videos-for-2024.md

 So, there are some critical differences between online tools and desktop software.
 It all depends upon your usage and preferences.
 If you prefer online tools, we will provide you with a list of some of the best tools you can use to brighten your videos.
 If you prefer desktop applications, you can use Filmora 11 Video editor.
 It comes with a pretty simple interface and many features for enhancing your videos like color matching, color correction, and much more.

-## 5 Useful Tool To Brighten A Video Online

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 5 Useful Tool To Brighten A Video Online

 ### [1\.
 Adobe Spark](https://www.adobe.com/express/)